gaobb/DSP/README.md

 ATTN2: This packages were developed by Bin-Bin Gao (csgaobb@gmail.com).
-For any problem concerning the code, please feel free to contact Mr. Gao.
+For any problem concerning the code, please feel free to contact Bin-Bin Gao.

 > version: Apr.
 14, 2017